-- NX (numpy array, pandas DataFrame, H2O DataTable's Frame, scipy. sparse, list of lists of int or float of shape = [n_samples, n_features]) Input features matrix. - raw_score (bool, optional (default=False)) Whether to predict raw scores. - start_iteration (int, optional (default=0)) Start index of the iteration to predict.
-If <= 0, starts from the first iteration. - num_iteration (int or None, optional (default=None)) Total number of iterations used in the prediction.
+- X (numpy array, pandas DataFrame, H2O DataTable's Frame, scipy. sparse, list of lists of int or float of shape = [n_samples, n_features]) Input features matrix. - raw_score (bool, optional (default=False)) Whether to predict raw scores. - start_iteration (int, optional (default=0)) Start index of the iteration to predict.
+If <= 0, starts from the first iteration. - num_iteration(int or None, optional (default=None)) Total number of iterations used in the prediction.
 If None, if the best iteration exists and start_iteration <= 0, the best iteration is used; otherwise, all iterations from start_iteration are used (no limits).
 If <= 0, all iterations from start_iteration are used (no limits). - pred_leaf(bool, optional (default=False)) Whether to predict leaf index. - pred_contrib (bool, optional (default=False)) Whether to predict feature contributions.

-Note: If you want to get more explanations for your model's predictions using SHAP values, like SHAP interaction values, you can install the shap package (https://github.
+Note: If you want to get more explanations for your model's predictions using SHAP values, like SHAP interaction values, you can install the shap package (https://github.com/slundberg/shap).
+Note that unlike the shap package, with pred_contrib we return a matrix with an extra column, where the last column is the expected value.